From Exploration to Revelation: Detecting Dark Patterns in Mobile Apps: Methodology

 \subsection{App Exploration}

-The app exploration has two phases.
-We conduct task-oriented exploration based on LLM, following Di Geronimo et al's methodology~\cite{di2020ui} to perform tasks that are prone to have potential dark patterns.
+The app exploration module has two phases.
+We first conduct task-oriented exploration based on large language model (LLM) to perform tasks that are prone to have potential deceptive patterns.
 We then employ existing app exploration tool to collect as many UI status as possible.
+Unlike prior GUI exploration approaches that optimise coverage or task completion, our method synergistically combines learning-based exploration with LLM-driven, task-oriented interaction modeling to induce deceptive behaviors.
+This design balances exploration efficiency and cost while substantially increasing the likelihood of discovering interaction-dependent dark patterns.